 smtpd_milters = inet:localhost:12301 non_smtpd_milters = inet:localhost:12301

-After restarting both services, Opendim and postfix, it should work.
+After restarting both services, Opendkim and Postfix, it should work.
 You can test this by sending a mail to “[email protected]”.
 You should receive a reply containing the result of the DKIM check like this:

 ========================================================== Summary of Results ========================================================== SPF check: pass DomainKeys check: neutral DKIM check: pass Sender-ID check: pass SpamAssassin check: ham

-If you see “pass” for the DKIM check, than your DKIM configuration is working.
+If you see “pass” for the DKIM check, then your DKIM configuration is working.

-If you look into the source code of your mails and see the DKIM header twice, you should adjust your postfix master config:
+If you look into the source code of your emails and see the DKIM header twice, you should adjust your Postfix master config: